kubernetes/community/sig-storage/volume-plugin-faq.md

 2. Out-of-tree FlexVolume driver
 3. Out-of-tree CSI driver

 The Kubernetes Storage SIG, which is responsible for all volume code in the Kubernetes core repository, is no longer accepting new in-tree volume plugins.
-Instead, the SIG recommends storage vendors develop plugins as either Flex or CSI drivers.
+Instead, the SIG recommends storage vendors develop plugins as either FlexVolume or CSI drivers.

 **What is an in-tree vs out-of-tree volume plugin?**